thenumbernine/Tensor/README.md

 - move covariantderivative from Relativity to Tensor
 - move Hydro/Inverse.h's GaussJordan solver into Tensor/Inverse

-- change sym and asym fields from xx xy xz etc to x_x x_y x_z so they don't collide with swizzles (which are present in dense-matrices)
 - change sym and asym to access upper-triangular instead of lower-triangular